pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_act.md

 "run! finished with 20 clock events, 1027 sample steps, simulation time: 20.0"
 ```

-Note that:

-- we must check the input channel in `load` since everything runs in the user process and a `take!` on an empty input channel would block.
-So we setup a conditional `event!` to call `serve` when the channel is ready.
-- The checking of the input channel in `load` switches on sampling implicitly (1027 sample steps).
-This ensures that the simulation runs and does not block.

 [^1]:  see also: [M/M/c queue](https://en.wikipedia.org/wiki/M/M/c_queue) on Wikipedia and an [implementation in `SimJulia`](https://github.com/BenLauwens/SimJulia.jl/blob/master/examples/queue_mmc.ipynb).